Who We Are

 In Ireland today, these groups face higher barriers to employment than most others.
 Many are cut out of work, even during the recent times of nearly full employment.

-- Demonstrate commitment to the rights and needs of marginalised people in terms of employment, education and economic development, based on the relevant UN Sustainable Development Goals
+Participant Centred: We commit to the rights and needs of our participants in securing pathways to employability, guided by the relevant UN Sustainable Development Goals

 Did you know?